What to take to

 long-sleeved shirt with buttoned cuffs will protect your arms from

-are better than insect repellant to prevent bites from
+better than insect repellant to prevent bites from

 and other potentially disease-carrying insects.